marcelotduarte/cx_Freeze/doc/src/setup_script.rst

    * - .. option:: codesign_entitlements
      - The path to an entitlements file to use for your application's code signature.
+   * - .. option:: codesign_timestamp
+     - Use --timestamp when running codesign.
+   * - .. option:: codesign_strict
+     - Use --strict when running codesign.
+   * - .. option:: codesign_verify
+     - Use --verify when running codesign.
+   * - .. option:: spctl_assess
+     - Run spctl-assess to asses output from codesign.
    * - .. option:: codesign_deep
      - Boolean for whether to codesign using the --deep option.
+   * - .. option:: codesign_options
+     - Comma seperated string of options to use with codesign --options.
    * - .. option:: codesign_resource_rules
      - Plist file to be passed to codesign's --resource-rules option.
    * - .. option:: absolute_reference_path